[TOC]

 dictionary containing settings to merge into the dictionary containing

-section if the expression
+the conditions or target_conditions section if the expression

 evaluates to true.
 The third, optional, list element is a dictionary to